serraict/serraict.github.io/_posts/learn/2015-11-08-agile-retrospectives-program-day2.md

 Location matters.
 Change location (terrace, bar, ... ) can really change the mood of the team.

-Further investigation: Design the Team Alliance and Organisational Relationship System Coaching.
+Further investigation: Design the Team Alliance and Organizational Relationship System Coaching.

 DTA: